Timeline of Maltese history

 This is a timeline of Maltese history, comprising important legal and territorial changes and political events in Malta and its predecessor states.
 To read about the background to these events, see History of Malta.
-See also the list of monarchs of Malta and list of governors of Malta (till its independence in 1964) and list of heads of state of Malta.
+See also the list of monarchs of Malta and list of governors of Malta (until its independence in 1964) and list of heads of state of Malta.
+See also History of banking in Malta.